marcelpatrick/End-to-End-Pipeline-for-Robotics-ML-Training-with-Synthetic-Data-on-Nvidia-Isaac-SIM/README.md

 ```
 Optional: Training Your Own Model
 For those interested in training their own model, follow these steps using the Synthetic Data Generation Training Workflow:
-1. Clone the GitHub project and navigate to the local_train.ipynb notebook.
+1. Clone the GitHub project and navigate to the local_train_Final_External.ipynb notebook.
 ```
 - This repo will NOT contain important folders such as “/workspace/tao-experiments/palletjack_sdg/palletjack_data/distractors_warehouse/Camera/rgb” that the model uses to fetch the data to train from.
 If you download the repo again and try running the model from there it will throw you an error.
-- Instead, go to the folder where you saved the repo from the previous step ("Generate Synthetic Data") and run local_train.ipynb from there”.
+- Instead, go to the folder where you saved the repo from the previous step ("Generate Synthetic Data") and run local_train_Final_External.ipynb from there”.
 This repo DOES contain “/workspace/tao-experiments/palletjack_sdg/palletjack_data/distractors_warehouse/Camera/rgb” and the other needed folders because they were generated during the synthetic data generation step.
 (This is not in Nvidia's original documentation)

 #### 2.1- Install Ubuntu and Open Ubuntu CLI
 - Some of the code in the jupyter notebook that runs the model is for Linux, so if you are running from a windows machine you need to install Ubuntu (Linux environment for Windows) and run everything from the Ubuntu CLI